sayzlim/sayzlim.github.io/source/start/index.md

 layout: page
 title: "Start"
 date: 2013-09-10 16:26
+description: Collection of articles that can help you to declutter the messy and disorganized Mac storage.
 ---

 I used to publish [all my posts on Tumblr][5110-001] because of its simplicity.
 It’s a blogging platform where you just write.
 It’s a place where many authors with credibility share their thoughts.
 It’s a social network where readers can get know their favorite writers.